 This is an orange sheet with a big V on there which is an international distress signal.
 Yachting NZ say you can either have that or your printed sail number on an orange back ground.

 Have you let off a flare lately?
 We did a demonstration at our local yacht club recently and it is terrifying!
 If you don’t blow your head off in the process of letting one off, they only last about 30 seconds, and they are gone.
 We have got the standard flaming scary flares, but my lovely Mum also bought us this Odeo Electronic Flare.
 Battery powered, no heat no flames, runs for ages.
-No brainer in my opinion, however many bureaucratic countries still require the old traditional kind, so we will carry both until they come to their senses…
+No brainer in my opinion, however many countries still require the old traditional kind, so I carry both.

 I have got a Uniden Waterproof handheld VHF.
 Just make sure it is charged up and you have got some spare batteries in the kit as well.